Baba Ganoush

 Instructions

-• Preheat the oven to 400°F and wrap the eggplant in foil.
-Roast the eggplant for 50 to 60 minutes, or until it is soft and collapses to the touch.
+• Preheat the oven to 400°F and wrap the eggplants in foil.
+Roast for 50 to 60 minutes, or until they are soft and collapse to the touch.
 Remove from the oven and set aside.

-• Once cool to the touch, peel the skin from the eggplant, removing any big clumps of seeds.
-Place the flesh in a strainer over a bowl and let stand for 20 minutes to remove excess water.
+• Once cool to the touch, peel the skin from the eggplants, removing any big clumps of seeds.
+Place the flesh in a strainer set over a bowl and let stand for 20 minutes to remove excess water.

 Notes